 Note: There are additional appliance disposal options that could end up saving you quite a bit of money.
 For example, some local utilities sponsor 'bounty programs' as an incentive to recycle appliances.
 The program involves allowing a recycler to collect old, inefficient appliances in exchange for a 'bounty.'

-Similar to this, some programs also offer discounts towards the purchase of updated ENERGY STAR® qualified models, so this could be something to consider.
+Similar to this, EPA also offers discounts towards the purchase of updated ENERGY STAR® qualified models, so this could be something to consider.
 Find out if your area offers bounty programs by contacting your electricity provider.

 TVs, computers, printers, and other electronics are commonly accepted in most dumpsters, but if you have large quantities of electronics, like in an office cleanout, you will likely be required to recycle them as e-waste.